Our Automotive Systems Technology program is accredited by the Automotive Service Excellence (ASE) Education Foundation.

 Our students get to measure their skills against students at other colleges.
 We have won many regional and state championships in the SkillsUSA competition.

-Our program is accredited by the National Automotive Technicians Education Foundation.
+Our program is accredited by the ASE Education Foundation.
 That means you’ll get the most up-to-date training endorsed by major automotive manufacturers.

 Please see the catalog for more information about the degree, diploma, and certificate options for this curriculum.